 Freak out! - Fillmore West, 1966: into the rock industry

-I ain't got no heart, Help, I'm a rock, Monster magnet, Downtown talent scout, Trouble every day, You're probably wondering why I'm here, Hungry freaks, I'm not satisfied
+I ain't got no heart, Help, I'm a rock, Monster magnet, Downtown talent scout, Trouble every day, You're probably wondering why I'm here, Hungry freaks, I'm not satisfied, Who are the brain police?

 Absolutely free: complexities

-America drinks, Plastic people, Brown shoes don't make it, Invocation & ritual dance of the young pumpkin
+Plastic people, Duke of prunes (1967), Soft-sell conclusion, America drinks (and goes home), Brown shoes don't make it, Invocation & ritual dance of the young pumpkin

 We're only in it for the money: the sixties

-Mother people, The ugliest part of your body, Concentration moon, No matter what you do, Absolutely free, Bow tie daddy
+Mother people, The ugliest part of your body, Concentration moon, No matter what you do, Absolutely free, Bow tie daddy, Flower punk, The chrome plated megaphone of destiny

 Lumpy gravy - Lumpy money: a collage